khetansarvesh/GNN/README.md

 - <ins> Numerical Graphs </ins> :
   Graphs made using numerical values only.
 Below we will see techniques used for *Undirected Numerical Graphs* but all these techniques are also applicable for *Directed Numerical Graphs*

   a.
+Numerical Graphs with neither node features nor edge features :
+  - Unsupervised Learning Methods

+  b.
 Numerical Graphs with only node features and no edge features :
   - [Non Learning Based Methods](https://khetansarvesh.medium.com/introduction-to-graph-neural-networks-gnn-a145a81a81dc)
   - [Learning Based Methods](https://khetansarvesh.medium.com/graph-representation-learning-using-graph-convolution-attention-network-452732f69027)

-  b.
+  c.
 Numerical Graphs with both node features and edge features :
   - [Non Learning Based Methods]()
   - [Learning Based Methods]()